Please, be sure to see the whole site! Make sure you go:

 Please take the time to read this page!
 It's Very Important!
 Especially, if you SHIP drums, or anything, vintage/collectible!

-I ran into a HUGE problem concerning shipping items.
 I used Fed Ex exclussively to ship in the U.S., always thinking I was safe using their insurance(That I was paying extra for!).
-Nope!
+THINK AGAIN!
 Fed Ex, as well as others, will only pay $100.00(Ground Service) or $500.00(Express service) on "Items of Extraordinary Value"(their term).
 I found this out, when I received my own Ddrum3 brain, back from my parents, shipped Fed Ex ground, fully insured, and after the clerk opened it, to inspect that it was packed correctly.
 When I got it, the box was punctured & the display was damaged, rendering it almost useless.
 Part of my problem was, I wasn't able to provide a receipt for it, since I bought it many years ago, second hand.
 Although, I did have a full retail, factory price sheet, showing the actual retail cost, to buy 1 new, in 1997.

 This led me to ask the question.
 "What would happen, if an item was purchased, sent to a buyer, with proof of payment (ie: personal check, cashier check, money order, etc.)."
 The answer I got left me breathless!
 It affected how I, and I'm sure, a lot of people will do business in the future.